Zvonko Jurišić: Medical career

 He worked as a dentist in a hospital in Posušje from 1988 until 1992.
 In 1995 he became director of the Posušje hospital.
 He served as director until 1997.
 In 1999 he specialized in oral surgery in Mostar and Zagreb.
 From 1999 until 2006 he led the dentist service.
 He owns Dental Practice "Dr. Zvonko Jurišić".

 Political career

 In 1998, he joined the Croatian Party of Rights of Bosnia and Herzegovina.
 In 2000 he entered the Presidency of the Party and in 2004 he was named the party's president.

-In the 2000 election he was candidate for the Assembly of the West Hercegovina Canton but he didn't enter the Assembly.
+In the 2000 election he was candidate for the Assembly of the West Herzegovina Canton but he didn't enter the Assembly.
 From 2002 until 2006 he served as a member of the Assembly.
 On the general election held in 2002 he won 443 votes.
 At the presidential elections held in 2006 he won 20,350 votes; which wasn't enough for him to become president.
-In that year he was named Prime Minister of West Herzegovina Canton.
+In that year he was named Premier of West Herzegovina Canton.
 On the general election held in 2010 he became a member of the Parliament of Bosnia and Herzegovina with 7,497 votes.